joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 }
 ```

-So are there any benefits to using a record over a switch?
-Objects have constant lookup time whereas a switch has to check each case one by one.
-In small cases I don't think you'll notice any difference.
+There are benefits to using a record over a switch.
+Objects have constant lookup time whereas a switch may have to check each case one by one.
+There won't be any noticeable difference in performance until the size of the switch gets very large.
 I've heard that in some languages the compiler is smart enough to convert a switch into a lookup table but I'm not sure if the same optimization can be done with interpreted languages like JavaScript or Python.

 ## example: keyboard event handling